-- Provide price signal to lower emissions. - They yield low-cost reductions in emissions.
+- Provide price signal to lower emissions. - They yield low-cost reductions in emissions. - They spur innovation in clean technologies.

 • Bad:

 - Firms might leave to flee regulation.

 - It is necessary to monitor emissions.

 - Potentially regressive

 - Costs may weigh more heavily on lowincome households.